chain/docs-site/docs/cloud/node-services/enterprise-node.md

 ### Make Payment <a href="#make-payment" id="make-payment"></a>

-You can pay using USD (By Stripe), USDC, ETH or XCN.
+You can pay using USDC, ETH or XCN.

 ![Payment](../../../static/img/make-payment.png)